Paulo Roberto Falcão: Roma

-In 1983–84 Juventus side won the title from Roma who finished second, but it was only won on the final day of the season.
-Falcão scored 5 goals in his 27 games.
-Roma's main goal this season, however, was the European Cup, especially as the final was to be played at Roma's own Olympic Stadium.
-He played every game as Roma swept past IFK Gothenburg, CSKA Sofia and SC Dynamo Berlin to reach the semi-finals against Dundee United.
+In 1983–84, Juventus won the title from Roma, who finished second, but it was only won on the final day of the season.
+Falcão scored five goals in his 27 games.
+Roma's main goal that season, however, was the European Cup, especially as the final was to be played at Roma's own Olympic Stadium.
+He played every game, as Roma swept past IFK Gothenburg, CSKA Sofia and Dynamo Berlin to reach the semi-finals against Dundee United.

-In a previous Serie A game, Falcão injured his knee, so missed the first leg of the semi-final, as Roma lost 2–0 in Dundee.
+In a previous Serie A game, Falcão injured his knee, so he missed the first leg of the semi-final, as Roma lost 2–0 in Dundee.
 He returned for the second leg as Roma won 3–0 to reach the final, but again injured his knee in the process.
 He was fit enough for the final against Liverpool, but played poorly as Roma were eventually defeated on penalties after a 1–1 draw, with Falcão declining to even take a spot kick.
 This was a marked turning point in his relationship with the club, and the beginning of the end of his time in Rome.
 Roma again won the Coppa Italia, but despite nearly winning the treble, the mood around the city was not a happy one.

-In season 1984–85, Falcão was more famous for his off field antics than his on field ones.
-Due to his knee troubles, he only managed four games and one goal in the league as Roma slumped to an 8th place in the championship.
+In the 1984–85 season, Falcão was more famous for his off field antics than his on field ones.
+Due to his knee troubles, he only managed four games and one goal in the league as Roma slumped to eighth place in the championship.
 Falcão then flew off to New York City for an operation on his knee that was unauthorized by the club's doctors, and Roma subsequently terminated his contract.
 He went back to Brazil after five years in Rome.

 São Paulo

 Falcão then signed a contract with São Paulo.

 While playing for São Paulo, Falcão won two titles.
 The first was a Campeonato Paulista in 1985 beating Portuguesa in the final with an aggregate score of 5–2, and the second one a Taça dos Campeões Rio-São, also in 1985, where he scored his one and only goal for the club in the second leg against Fluminense.

 Falcão retired from professional football after the 1986 World Cup.
-He is one of eleven members to have been inducted into the A.S.
-Roma Hall of Fame.
+He is one of eleven members to have been inducted into the Roma Hall of Fame.